 Spotlight on Butterworks Farm

-Butterworks Farm is basking in the glow of the Member Deals Spotlight this week and all of their local, organic, grass-fed dairy products are 20% off for member-owners from March 26th – April 1st.
-Read on to learn more about this local farm worked by three generations of the Lazor Family over forty–six years to bring you high-quality products with a deep emphasis on regenerative practices that promote soil building, carbon sinking, water retention, and biodiversity:
+Butterworks Farm is basking in the glow of the Member Deals Spotlight this week and all of their local, organic, grass-fed dairy products are 20% off for member-owners from January 27th – February 2nd.
+Read on to learn more about this local farm worked by three generations of the Lazor Family over 46 years to bring you high-quality products with a deep emphasis on regenerative practices that promote soil building, carbon sequestration, water retention, and biodiversity:

-Their cows are a herd of very friendly and sometimes precocious Jerseys.
+The lucky cows of Butterworks Farm are a herd of very friendly and sometimes precocious Jerseys.
 Each has her own name and stanchion in the barn during milking.
-They choose Jerseys for their ability to produce milk on a 100% grass-fed diet.
-High fiber and mineral-rich grasses, legumes, and forages are available to the cows always in the lush, rotationally grazed pastures of summer and the sweet hay in the winter solar barn.
+Jerseys were chosen for their ability to produce exceptional milk on a 100% grass-fed diet.
+High fiber and mineral-rich grasses, legumes, and forages are always available to the cows in the lush, rotationally grazed pastures of summer and the sweet hay in the winter solar barn.